-3.30 Figure 3.3 shows that just over 60% of residents travel to work by car with a further 5% as a passenger.
+- 3.42 Figure 3.3 shows that just over 60% of residents travel to work by car with a further 5% as a passenger.
 A significant proportion of around 16% walk to work which is around three times the average in the district.
-Relatively few commute by bus or train.
+Relatively few commute by bus or train. - 3.43 The travel patterns could be expected to change should the public transport improvements identified above take place making commuting in and out of the centre of Cambridge much easier for residents.

-4 The proposed development
+4 The Proposed Development

-- 4.1 It is proposed to develop Site A for between 465 and 655 new homes.
+- 4.1 It is proposed to develop Site A for between 301 452 dwellings.
 The proposed developable areas are spread within the site into a number of discrete areas as shown on the illustrative masterplan in Appendix D. - 4.2 This section describes the proposed connections for the development site to Papworth Everard and in particular the extension into the site of the existing excellent walking and cycling facilities in and around the village.

-Pedestrian and cycle access
+Pedestrian and Cycle Access

 - 4.3 Papworth Everard has good existing pedestrian and cycle provision and the development site represents an excellent opportunity to further strengthen Site A's connections to the existing village.
 A pedestrian and cycle route will be provided running from north to south through the site centre, including use of the existing route through the ancient village area around St Peters Church.
-This route will link the existing settlement to Site A at a series of points including at the northern end close to Pendragon Primary School and at the southern end linking to Papworth Business Park. - 4.4 Pedestrian and cycle links are proposed from the site as shown on the layout in Appendix D, to include: - access to Ermine Street at the southern site vehicle access where the existing bridleway crosses Ermine Street, providing access on foot towards the Papworth Business Park; - access to Summers Hill Drive at its south-western corner; - access between the public open space within the southern section of the site from the Summers Hill Estate at its north-western corner: - access via the existing footpath extending from Church Road through the middle section of the site: - access at Church Road via the existing public footpath that crosses the A1138 bypass close to the A1138/B1040 roundabout; and - two accesses across the existing brook in the north of the site providing access to the northern half of Papworth Everard, linking up with the "School Walk" and Pendragon Primary School. - 4.5 The two proposed pedestrian accesses between the northern site area and the existing Papworth Everard network would require footbridges across the brook.
+This route will link the existing settlement to Site A at a series of points including at the northern end close to Pendragon Primary School and at the southern end linking to Papworth Business Park. - 4.4 Pedestrian and cycle links are proposed from the site as shown on the layout in Appendix D. to include: - access to Ermine Street at the southern site vehicle access where the existing bridleway crosses Ermine Street, providing access on foot towards the Papworth Business Park; - access to Summers Hill Drive at its south-western corner; - access between the public open space within the southern section of the site from the Summers Hill Estate at its north-western corner; - access via the existing footpath extending from Church Road through the middle section of the site: - access at Church Road via the existing public footpath that crosses the A1198 bypass close to the A1198/B1040 roundabout; and - two accesses across the existing brook in the north of the site providing access to the northern half of Papworth Everard, linking up with the "School Walk" and Pendragon Primary School. - 4.5 The two proposed pedestrian accesses between the northern site area and the existing Papworth Everard network would require footbridges across the brook.
 These would be achievable and would provide convenient, relatively level, pedestrian and cycle access between the northern section of Site A and the northern and central sections of Papworth Everard, which includes the majority of Papworth local facilities including the primary school and local shops and businesses in Pendrill Court. - 4.6 The central pedestrian and cycle routes, including the proposed extensions at Church Road and across the public open space to the north-west of Summers Hill Estate, are across a